lucaslimafernandes/Flask_DA/README.md

 A simple (very simple) application to learn to use Docker and Ansible for future uses from my repositories.

-This tutorial has been written by and for Linux users, enjoy it
+This tutorial has been written by (me) and for Linux users, enjoy it.

 ## Executing in localhost